ngoodrum/FluidResponsiveGrid/README.md

 * Respond.js: IE8- just needs it.
 This helps handle your media queries since older IE doesn't quite grasp them.
 But wait, there's an extra bonus in there.
 Max-width on box-sizing elements in IE8 fail and that makes many a sad panda.
 Respond.js has the extra firepower that kicks IE back into shape and max-width works again.
 (The max-height/min-height issues with some browsers is another story and let's just hope you don't need to use them ( ^_~)

 * Box-sizing.
 It is the key piece in all of this so you better thank it properly.
 But the person I'm designing for thinks IE7 is the bees-knees.
 Well, too bad!
 Okay, you might try a polyfill for box-sizing as well.

+##Prefix & Suffix

+These are used to create "dead space" and empty columns while not affecting display order.